 In the present work, we focused on missing data models associated with DAGs.
 In other words, we assumed that no hidden variables are present.
 Missing data models with hidden variables are often represented via acyclic directed mixed graphs (ADMG) where bidirected edges are used to denote the effects of hidden confounders \citep{10.1214/22-AOS2253}.
 We note however, that our results directly generalize to such models because Theorems~\ref{thm:colluders_zero}--\ref{thm:colluders_one_option4} only make use of d-separation properties of m-DAGs to derive conditional independence properties, which can be accomplished analogously via m-separation in missing data ADMGs (under value assignments of response indicators where monotonicity is not violated).
 Similarly, the construction used to prove Theorem~\ref{thm:self_censoring} is also valid for missing data ADMGs.

 The presented work leaves some avenues for potential future research.
 It may be possible to devise an identifiability algorithm or a graphical criterion for monotone missingness similar to those for nonmonotone missingness.
 However, this approach would face several challenges.
 First, the deterministic relationships implied by a locally monotone missingness mechanism make it impractical to leverage d-separation for conditional independence constraints.
 Furthermore, the deterministic relationships are dependent on the particular value assignment to the response indicators.
-Second, there is no sound and complete identifiability algorithm for nonmonotone missingness which could serve as a starting point, as the result by \citet{pmlr-v119-nabi20a} relies on the OR factorization in \eqref{eq:or_factorization} which does not directly translate to monotone settings.
+Second, while the result by \citet{pmlr-v119-nabi20a} provides a complete characterization of full law identifiability under nonmonotone missingness, the result relies on the OR factorization in \eqref{eq:or_factorization} meaning that it does not directly translate to monotone settings.
 Similarly, there is currently no complete characterization of target law identifiability even under nonmonotone missingness.

 The question remains whether the self-censoring path is the only new structure under monotone missing data that renders the full law (and the target law) nonparametrically nonidentifiable.
 We hypothesize that this is the case.
 It also seems that monotonicity is only beneficial for full law identification and not for target law identification.
 Intuitively, this would seem to be true as identification of the target law does not necessitate identification of the entire missingness mechanism, but only the fully observed portion where all response indicators have a value assignment of one, and monotonicity does not have an impact on positivity.